Becoming a government supplier

-Governments at all levels are probably the biggest purchasers of goods and services.
-As a small business, it makes sense that you would want to take advantage of the opportunities they present.
+Governments at all levels are among the biggest purchasers of goods and services.
+As a small business, you might want to take advantage of the opportunities they present.
 Depending on which level of government you wish to do business with, there are different ways to access the tenders.

 Federal government

-Thanks in part to CFIB’s fight for small businesses; the federal government now manages its own tenders via the website buyandsell.ca/tenders.
-You can search for active tenders, sign up for e-mail notifications, and register as a supplier to the federal government—all for free!
+Thanks in part to CFIB’s fight for small businesses; the federal government now manages its own tenders via the website CanadaBuys.
+You can search for active tenders, register as a supplier to the federal government, and sign up for e-mail notifications—all for free!

 Provincial and municipal governments